 Templates and guidance documents

 The section lists the templates and guidance documents that are used in the SCF Pilot.
 If any of this documentation is revised, the most current version will appear on the COMNACC website or other designated SCF Pilot website.

-- A. Methodology for Rural Electrification Ver 3.0 (new)
+- A. Methodology for Rural Electrification Ver 3.1

-- D. Completeness Check Template for Rural Electrification
+- D. Completeness Check Report Template for Rural Electrification Ver 1.1

-- G. Monitoring Template for Rural Electrification Ver 3.0 (new)
+- G. Monitoring Report Template for Rural Electrification Ver 3.1

-- H. Monitoring Guidance for Rural Electrification Ver 2.0
+- H. Monitoring Report Guidance for Rural Electrification Ver 2.1

 - I. Monitoring Calculation Tool Ver 1.1 EN FR (annexed for the Monitoring Template for Rural Electrification (G))